UA opened an on-campus football stadium in 2009 to a sellout crowd.

 Athletics: Home of the Akron Zips

 Catch the latest news about UA's athletic teams at GoZips.com.

 When the Akron men’s soccer team topped Louisville 1-0 in the 2010 College Cup title game, it marked the first time that Akron captured the national championship in a team sport, and it added another chapter to the rich history of Akron athletics.

-Already, three student-athletes have earned NCAA national championships:
+Already, four student-athletes have earned NCAA national championships:

 The storied history of Akron athletics dates back more than 100 years.
 John Heisman, the great innovator of football coaching and namesake of the Heisman Trophy, coached the Zips in 1893.

 Opposing team often struggle in noisy Rhodes Arena, home to both the men's and women's basketball teams.

 More recently, the Zips football program moved into a new on-campus stadium in 2009, another addition to the physical transformation of campus that has occurred over the last 15 years.

 A number of former Zips football players have become regulars in the NFL, including All-Pro Jason Taylor.